ohmybrew/ohmybrew.github.io/_posts/2017-11-19-setting-up-lumen-and-redis.markdown

 date: '2017-11-19 11:43:01'
 ---

 This is more of an extension of my previous post "Setting Up Lumen + Mail".
-I wanted to take it a step furthur and show the basic setup for getting Redis to work, so you can queue not only mail, but jobs.
+I wanted to take it a step further and show the basic setup for getting Redis to work, so you can queue not only mail, but jobs.

 First, run `composer require illuminate/redis:5.5` to grab the Redis components.